 What Happens if You Don't Probate a Will?

 During the estate planning process, a person is typically named to serve as the executor of a will.
-The executor is responsible for making sure that after a person dies (the decedent) their debts are paid and any remaining estate assets are distributed to loved ones according to the terms of the will.
+The executor is responsible for ensuring that after a person dies (the decedent), their debts are paid, and any remaining estate assets are distributed to loved ones according to the terms of the will.

-After a death occurs, the executor should file the will with the probate court in the county where the person lived.
+After death, the executor should file the will with the probate court in the county where the person lived.
 This begins the probate process.

 So, what happens if you don't probate a will?